jaswingumpella/codevision/PRD.md

 * Preview region:

   * Renders that HTML so user knows what’s going into Confluence
+  * Uses lazy loading + fixed-height scroll container so even 10k+ line HTML exports do not freeze the layout
 * Button: “Download ParsedDataResponse.json” (again, for convenience)

 ---